kchien3/identifying-toxic-wikipedia-comments/README.md

 <div align='center'>
 <img src='img/elasticnetlr_confusion_mat.png'>
 </div>
-The confusion matrix comparing predicted to actual classes shows high precision and recall.
+The confusion matrix comparing predicted to actual classes shows relatively balanced precision and recall, indicating the original class imbalance issue was appropriately addressed.

-### LightGBM Gradient-Boosting
+#### LightGBM Gradient-Boosting
 The LightGBM implemention of a gradient-boosted classifier was fit to the training data with hyperparameters tuned by 5-fold cross-validation.
 <div align='center'>
 <img src='img/lightgbm_features.png'>